mkarnebeek/bash-oneliners/dns/max-3-nameservers-fix/README.md

-Fix for supporting maximum 3 nameservers
+Fix for supporting maximum three nameservers
 ==============

-libc supports only 3 entires in /etc/resolv.conf.
+libc supports only three entires in /etc/resolv.conf.
 When opening multiple OpenVPN connections, this causes some DNS servers to not be queried.

 Idea
 -----
 The idea is to have openvpn, like any other linux program, report its nameservers to resolvconf, which keeps track of all dns servers and writes out configuration for various resolvers.
 I will use bind9 as a resolver, since it supports more than three dns servers.

-This solution uses an ugly solution to get the dns nameservers from resolvconf and to pass them to bind9, and should be replaces with a proper resolvconf hook script
+This solution uses an ugly solution to get the dns nameservers from resolvconf and to pass them to bind9, and should be replaced with a proper resolvconf hook script.

 Steps
 ----